TheOdinProject/curriculum/javascript/organizing-js/es6-modules.md

 Using this pattern gives you the freedom to only import the functions you need in the various files of your program.
 So it's perfectly fine to only import `functionOne` if that's the only one you need.

 The various import/export methods are best explained in the docs that we linked earlier - [import](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) and [export](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/export).

+### What have we learned?
+If you can answer these questions then you're good.
+Otherwise, feel free to go back to concepts discussed above.

+- Explain what npm is and where it was commonly used before being adopted on the frontend.
+- Describe what `npm init` does and what `package.json` is.
+- Know how to install packages using npm.
+- Describe what a JavaScript module bundler like webpack is.
+- Explain what the concepts "entry" and "output" mean as relates to webpack.
+- Briefly explain what a development dependency is.
+- Explain what "transpiling code" means and how it relates to frontend development.
+- Briefly describe what a task runner is and how it's used in frontend development.
+- Describe how to write an npm automation script.
+- Explain one of the main benefits of writing code in modules.
+- Explain "named exports" and "default exports".